Please follow the International Mountain Bike Association Guidelines.

 • Promote a good trail ethic – Always slow down and say hello when encountering other users.

 E-bike use on the Ridge to Rivers trail network is restricted to trails and roads that currently allow motorized use.
-BLM, Forest Service, Ada County and Idaho State Department of Fish and Game prohibit e-bikes and other motorized devices on all trails that cross BLM and USFS land.
-Approximately, 52 miles of motorized trails are accessible for e-bikes.
+BLM, Forest Service, Ada County and Idaho State Department of Fish and Game prohibit e-bikes and other motorized devices on all non-motorized trails that cross their jurisdictions.
+Approximately 52 miles of motorized trails and primitive roads are accessible for e-bikes.

 Trails and Roads open to e-bikes and other motorized devices:

 More information on these trails and roads can be found on the Ridge to Rivers map.

 The City of Boise does provide an accommodation under the Americans with Disabilities Act (ADA) to individuals with a mobility disability to ride an e-bike as defined by the City of Boise on certain city-owned property with Ridge to Rivers trails.
 Users are asked to visit either the Boise Parks and Recreation Admin Office (1104 Royal Blvd.) or the Fort Boise Community Center (700 Robbins Rd.) to complete the accommodation process.
 Please bring the following: